Claude API Pricing 2026: Complete Guide to Anthropic Model Costs ($1-$25 per MTok)

 What is the Batch API and when should I use it?

 The Batch API processes requests asynchronously within 24 hours at a 50% discount on both input and output tokens.
 It's ideal for non-urgent workloads like bulk content generation, data processing pipelines, model evaluation, or document analysis.
 The discount stacks with prompt caching, potentially reducing costs by 95% or more.
-For example, Claude Sonnet 4.5 drops from $3/$15 to $1.50/$7.50 per million tokens with batch processing.
+For example, Claude Sonnet 4.6 drops from $3/$15 to $1.50/$7.50 per million tokens with batch processing.
+Note: Fast Mode for Opus 4.6 is not available with the Batch API.

 How much does tool use cost with Claude?

-Tool use adds several layers of cost: a base system prompt (346 tokens for Claude 4.5), per-tool definitions (50-500 tokens each), and tokens for tool execution (both the request and result data).
-Server-side tools have additional fees: web search costs $10 per 1,000 searches, code execution costs $0.05/hour after 1,550 free hours/month, and web fetch is free (only token costs).
+Tool use adds several layers of cost: a base system prompt (346 tokens for Claude 4.6/4.5 models), per-tool definitions (50-500 tokens each), and tokens for tool execution (both the request and result data).
+Server-side tools have additional fees: web search costs $10 per 1,000 searches, code execution is free when paired with web search/fetch (otherwise $0.05/hour after 1,550 free hours/month), and web fetch is free (only token costs).
 Optimize by caching tool definitions and minimizing tool schemas.

 Which Claude model should I use for my application?

-Start with Claude Sonnet 4.5 ($3/$15 per million tokens) for most production applications—it delivers flagship-adjacent performance at sustainable economics.
+Start with Claude Sonnet 4.6 ($3/$15 per million tokens) for most production applications—it delivers flagship-adjacent performance at sustainable economics with the full 1M context window included.
 Use Claude Haiku 4.5 ($1/$5) for high-volume, latency-sensitive tasks where speed and cost matter most.
-Reserve Claude Opus 4.5 ($5/$25) for mission-critical applications requiring the absolute highest reasoning capability.
-With the 67% price drop from Claude 4.1, Opus 4.5 is now viable for many more use cases.
+Reserve Claude Opus 4.6 ($5/$25) for mission-critical applications requiring the absolute highest reasoning capability.
+With the 67% price drop from Claude 4.1, Opus 4.6 is now viable for many more use cases.

 What is long context pricing and when does it apply?